gaehlerm/SoftwareEngineering/README.md

 ### Examples

+// Add an example where we refactor the test code.

 ## Number of test cases

-Probably the hardest decision is what values you want to do in your tests.
+Probably the hardest decision is what values you want to use in your tests.
 Writing one test case for a function is much better than nothing.
 But maybe you just got lucky and your code works exactly for this one number?

-For a single argument function, I recommend testing all possible corner cases and about two other values.
+For a single argument function, I recommend testing all possible corner cases and about two random values.
 As you wrote the function, you will know the corner cases.
 Division by zero, passing an empty array as a function argument, the file used does not exist, etc. This is one of the reasons why a person writing the code should also write the unit tests.
+Only this person knows the corner cases.

 For functions with many arguments it becomes very tricky to write tests.
 If you have 3 arguments and for each one you would like test 3 values you end up with `3^3 = 27` test cases.
 This is quite a lot.
 Now you really have to make sure you understand what you are doing.
 There might be cases where the variables don’t interact with each other.
 They are independent.
 This gives you the following options.

 Now if you see that they are all independent, you may test them independently.
 The number of tests reduces to about 3 for each variable, thus `3*3 = 9` test cases.
 This sounds much more reasonable.

 Usually the function arguments are not independent, or at least it's not so clear how they interact.
 Otherwise they wouldn't be in the same function.
-And it’s genrally not feasible to write 27 test cases, that's just too much.
+And it’s genrally not feasible to write 27 test cases, that's just too many.
 Just do your best instead.
 Try to test all corner cases and add a few random ones.
 If the function consists of well written code that doesn’t look like hiding bugs deliberately, you should be pretty much fine.
 And even more important: try to keep the number and complexity of the function arguments low.

 I'd like to state again that it is important to really know what a function does.
 As I already wrote several times you have to test the corner cases.
 And you only know them if you know the code.
 You won’t find them by chance.
 Nor can you figure out if some variables are independent of each other or not.
 This is just one of the reasons why you have to write tests right along with the actual code.
 If someone else has to write the tests for your code, he’s missing this very crucial information and either has to read and understand all the code or just guess what it does.
 Both cases are sub optimal.

 You may also have structured objects as an input or output of a function.
 This can become worse than having three variables by orders of magnitude.
 The structured objects may have a thousand fields, for example elements in a list.
 Everything we discussed so far becomes peanuts.
 But we can still achieve reasonable test coverage if we try.
 First of all, all elements in a list have to be treated equally in your code.
 Never use a single list to store different elements!
 This is a fundamental rule when dealing with lists.
 It allows you to write tests for a fairly short list and deal with only one element of it.
 All the other elements will behave the same.
 The only corner case you'll have to take care of is the empty list.

 But also in large structured objects the complexity is usually manageable.
 Most of the entries are usually fairly independent and can be tested accordingly.
 Most of the entries from a large structured object are probably not even needed inside a function as the object is fairly generic.
+If you have a nested struct as a function argument, only pass the substructs that are actually used inside the function.
+This way you can reduce the number of test cases significantly.

 Again, it all comes down to the programmer knowing the relationship between different objects.
 Which parts of the object are really used inside the function?
 Write one generic test with default values for every part of the object.
 Then write also tests for some specific values of the object.
 Though again, here you'll have to figure out which the important values are.

+As you can see, the most complexity in tests originates from sub optimal code.
+If you write good code, the tests will be easy to write.
+In good code, there are few arguments with little nested structure and all elements in a list are treated equally.
+Therefore the number of test cases is low.

 ## Parts of a test